Interpreting the Electron EDM Constraint: QULE-induced EDMs

 \subsection{One loop EDM from tree level QULE}

-A QULE-type operator can be generated at tree level by integrating out a scalar with leptoquark-type couplings.
-In this model, there is a one-loop electron EDM \cite{Arnold:2013cva, Dorsner:2016wpm, Fuyuto:2018scm,Dekens:2018bci}.
-In this case, there are two possible charge assignments for the scalar that will generate a QULE operator that induces an EDM:
+A nonzero Wilson coefficient $C^{(3)}_{lequ; f}$ (after reducing to the appropriate basis) can be generated at tree level by integrating out a scalar with leptoquark-type couplings.
+In such a model, there is a one-loop electron EDM \cite{Arnold:2013cva, Dorsner:2016wpm, Fuyuto:2018scm,Dekens:2018bci}.
+There are two possible charge assignments for the scalar that will generate a QULE operator that induces an EDM:

 The case $({\bf 3}, {\bf 1})_{-1/3}$ (the quantum numbers of a down-type squark) allows for diquark-like couplings $\phi q_f \cdot q_g$ and $\phi^\dagger {\bar u}_f {\bar d}_g$, which together with the couplings above violate baryon number and can lead to proton decay.
 Hence, this case requires some mechanism (or an extreme accident) to suppress these dangerous couplings.
 However, the case of $({\bf 3}, {\bf 2})_{+7/6}$ does not share this problem.
 Both models generate a contribution to $C_S$ and to $d_e$ (our result appears to differ from \cite{Fuyuto:2018scm}, which claims that only the case $({\bf 3}, {\bf 2})_{+7/6}$ generates both operators).
 In the case where the scalar $\phi$ couples to the top quark, the constraint that loop corrections do not generate a large correction to the electron Yukawa coupling is $|y_{1t} y_{2t}| \lesssim \mathcal{O}(10^{-6})$.
 A variety of assumptions about the flavor structure of the model are possible: in some models $\phi$ may couple most strongly to the third generation, while in others it may couple to all generations of quarks.
 In any case, the electron mass naturalness constraint prevents the couplings from being too large.
 In the case where the scalar $\phi$ couples to the up quark, the CP-odd electron-nucleon coupling $C_S$ leads to the strongest constraint on the model.
 The scalar particle in this model must be very heavy and far out of reach for collider searches unless it has small couplings.